 I only just discovered rowing a couple of months back when my spouse became obsessed with the idea of getting a rower.
 Since I already have the bike and my wide collection of fitness apps, I didn’t really share his excitement for the idea initially.

-But once it arrived and I tried it out, I have to say I am loving it.
+But once our Concept2 arrived and I tried it out, I have to say I am loving it.
 Rowing is a full-body cardio workout!
 I find it especially useful for arms and shoulders, which have always been my trouble spot.

 Rowing is also low-impact, making it ideal for people who can't or don't want to deal with plyometrics (jumping exercises.)

 And the calorie burn is very high.

 While it is important to use the right form when rowing, it's fortunately not hard to learn.
 Just make sure you watch a couple of YouTubes on proper form before giving it a try!

 In terms of equipment cost, like spin bikes, you can spend a lot or a little, but you can get a decent one few hundred dollars on Amazon.

 Choose one of these non-running cardio workouts and get sweating!